annacasavant/118_Bus_System/How-To.md

     end
 end
 ```
+Now we have four dataframes containing the four types of generation.
 The next step is to build the generators by parsing data from `gen_params`.
-We can define variables describing the generators using columns found in the `gen_params`.
+We can define variables describing the generators using columns found in `thermal_gens`, `hydro_gens`, `solar_gens`, and `wind_gens`.
 ```@repl system
 name = "Generator Name"
 bus_connection = "bus of connection"